COVID-19 Community Update

 Is Adventure WV still offering trips for the summer?

 The First-Year Adventure WV program has canceled trips scheduled through July 17.
 However, registration is open for trips starting July 18 and scheduled through August 15.
 The Adventure WV program will assess the open dates in the coming weeks, but encourages interested students to register soon because there are a limited number of spaces available.

 A reminder that Adventure WV fees for summer programs are deferred and included on the fall bill.
 Therefore, any canceled trips will not be billed.

 Is New Student Orientation (NSO) still scheduled as planned?

 WVU will move its New Student Orientation program to an online experience, replacing an on-campus experience that is typically held the month of June.
 The decision to develop a virtual experience was made due to the evolving novel coronavirus COVID-19 pandemic.
 The safety and health of our incoming students and their families is always our first priority.
 More details about this event will be posted soon on orientation.wvu.edu.

 Is the housing deposit still refundable if I do not attend WVU?

 The housing deposit is partially refundable; $125 of the $225 deposit will be refunded if you cancel your attendance by June 1.
 This has been extended from the original date of May 1.
-You may cancel your attendance and all departments will be notified and refunds will be processed within 3-4 weeks.
+If you cancel your attendance by June 1, all departments will be notified, and refunds will be processed within 3-4 weeks.

 My SAT or ACT testing day was canceled.
 Can I still apply?